 2.2 The Midrashic Dispute on Abraham’s Obedience to the Command of the Akedah

-The key to understanding the harsh criticism in Leviticus Rabbah and the Pesiqta lies in the festive and altruistic tone of the midrashim about the Akedah in Genesis Rabbah, which scholars have concluded was compiled slightly before Leviticus Rabbah and the Pesiqta
+The key to understanding the harsh criticism in Leviticus Rabbah and the Pesiqta lies in the festive and altruistic tone of the midrashim about the Akedah in Genesis Rabbah, which scholars have concluded was compiled slightly before Leviticus Rabbah and the Pesiqta.

-Two sections (55-56) of Genesis Rabbah are dedicated to the Akedah story including introductions praising the righteous man who is tested, the future reward of Abraham’s descendants due to the Akedah, the absence of any hesitation in fulfilling the command, and passages that describe the Akedah as a public spectacle performed by Abraham and Isaac:
+Two sections (55-56) of Genesis Rabbah are dedicated to the Akedah story, including introductions praising the righteous man who is tested, the future reward of Abraham’s descendants due to the Akedah, the absence of any hesitation in fulfilling the command, and passages that describe the Akedah as a public spectacle performed by Abraham and Isaac:

-The midrashic authors debate among themselves which trial was more precious to Abraham, and they conclude that it was the trial of the Akedah.
+The midrashic authors debate among themselves which trial was more precious to Abraham, and their conclusion is surprising.

 Rabbi Levi bar Chiyata said: “Lekh lekha” (go forth) is written twice.
 We do not know which is more beloved, the second or the first.
-From what is written “Go forth to the land of Moriah” indicates that the second is more beloved than the first (Genesis Rabbah 55:7, p.
+From what is written, “Go forth to the land of Moriah” indicates that the second is more beloved than the first (Genesis Rabbah 55:7, p.
 590).

 The context in which the midrashic interpretation of Sarah’s death in Leviticus Rabbah and the Pesiqta is presented is the death of Aaron’s sons and the interpretations of verses that wonder about the possibility of joy.
 Abraham is presented as an example of the righteous who did not enjoy their world: “Abraham did not rejoice in my world, and you seek to rejoice in my world.
-Abraham had a son at the age of one hundred and ultimately, the Holy One, blessed be He, said to him, (Genesis 22:2) “Take now your son” (Pesiqta de-Rav Kahana, Aḥarei Mot).
+Abraham had a son at the age of one hundred, and ultimately, the Holy One, blessed be He, said to him (Genesis 22:2), “Take now your son” (Pesiqta de-Rav Kahana, Aḥarei Mot).
 In contrast, in Genesis Rabbah, God is depicted as one who calms Abraham, his court, and the nations of the world, promising that Abraham’s joy will continue even if he is asked to sacrifice his son:

-“After these things”, there was contemplation there, what did Abraham contemplate?
+“After these things”, there was contemplation there; what did Abraham contemplate?
 He contemplated and said, “I have rejoiced and brought joy to everyone, but I have not set aside a single bull or ram for the Holy One, blessed be He.”
 The Holy One, blessed be He said to him, “On the condition that you are told to sacrifice your son to Me, and you do not hesitate” (Genesis Rabbah 55:4, p.
 588).

 The description of Isaac in the traditions of Leviticus Rabbah and the Pesiqta as accompanying Abraham by force, filled with fear, completely contradicts his portrayal in the traditions of Genesis Rabbah as no less eager than his father to fulfill God’s commandment and to sacrifice himself.